David Satter: Life and career

-David Satter graduated from the University of Chicago and Oxford University as a Rhodes Scholar.
+David Satter graduated from the University of Chicago and Balliol College, Oxford as a Rhodes Scholar.
 He worked for the Chicago Tribune and, from 1976 to 1982, as Moscow correspondent of the Financial Times.
 He then became a special correspondent on Soviet affairs for the Wall Street Journal.
 He was a research fellow at the Hoover Institution, a senior fellow at the Hudson Institute and the Jamestown Foundation, and a visiting scholar at the Johns Hopkins University School of Advanced International Studies and at the University of Illinois at Urbana-Champaign.

 Satter published several books about Soviet Union and post-Soviet Russia.
 In an article in The Wall Street Journal Europe, April 2, 1997, he wrote: "When the Soviet Union fell… the moral impulse motivating the democratic movement had to become the basis of Russia’s political practices.
 The tragedy of the present situation is that Russian gangsters are cutting off this development before it has a chance to take root."

 Jack Matlock, the former U.S. ambassador in Moscow, writing in The Washington Post, said that Age of Delirium was "spellbinding" and gave "a visceral sense of what it felt like to be trapped in the communist system."
 The Virginia Quarterly Review wrote, "The brilliance of this book lies in its eccentricity and in the author’s profound knowledge of and sympathy for the suffering of the Russian people under communism."
 Martin Sieff, writing in the Canadian National Post, wrote that Darkness at Dawn was "Vivid, impeccably researched and truly frightening."
 Angus Macqueen, writing in The Guardian, compared Darkness at Dawn to Putin’s Russia by Anna Politkovskaya.
 Sieff wrote: "Both of these books underline the moral vacuum that the destruction of the Soviet Union has left."

 A documentary film about the fall of the Soviet Union based on Satter's book Age of Delirium was completed in 2011.
 Satter also appears in the 2004 documentary Disbelief about the Russian apartment bombings made by director Andrei Nekrasov.

 In December 2013, the Russian government expelled Satter from the country for allegedly committing "multiple gross violations" of Russian migration law; Satter said he followed the procedures the Russian Foreign Ministry set out for him and said that the manner of his expulsion was a formula reserved for spies.
 Luke Harding suggested that Satter's expulsion from the Russian Federation was part of a wider trend by the FSB that is, "increasingly rejecting visa applications from Western academics seeking to visit Russia if their publications are deemed hostile."